 Chicken is naturally rich in the ten essential amino acids required by a dog to sustain life.

-The second ingredient lists chicken broth.
-Broths are nutritionally empty.
-But because they add moisture to a dog food they are a common finding in many canned products.
+The second ingredient is chicken broth.
+Broths are of only modest nutritional value.
+Yet because they add both flavor and moisture to a dog food, they are a common component in many canned products.

 The third ingredient is poultry liver.
 This is an organ meat sourced from a named animal and thus considered a beneficial component.

 The fourth ingredient is brewers rice.
 Brewers rice is a cereal grain by-product consisting of the small fragments left over after milling whole rice.
 Aside from the caloric energy it contains, this item is of only modest nutritional value to a dog.

 The fifth ingredient is chicken meal.
 Chicken meal is considered a meat concentrate and contains nearly 300% more protein than fresh chicken.

 The sixth ingredient is dried egg product, a dehydrated form of shell-free eggs.
 Quality can vary significantly.
 Lower grade egg product can even come from commercial hatcheries — from eggs that have failed to hatch.

 In any case, eggs are easy to digest and have an exceptionally high biological value.

 The seventh ingredient is fish meal, another protein-rich meat concentrate.

 Fish meal is typically obtained from the “clean, dried, ground tissue of undecomposed whole fish and fish cuttings” of commercial fish operations.1